questdb/documentation/reference/function/aggregation.md

 - `string_distinct_agg` ignores null values and only concatenates non-null distinct values.

-- The order of concatenated values is not guaranteed.
+- Order is guaranteed.

+- Does not support `ORDER BY`.

 ### Arguments